Posted by Shauni Drought - 24 October 2018

 Special thanks to all those involved in UXHG 2018, especially those brave enough to get up and share their stories like Kris Lane.
 It was a fantastic experience and I’d highly recommend keeping an eye on their Twitter and website for UXHG 2019!

 Shauni Drought is a UX designer at Sandfield.
 Passionate about using design as a solution, she is focused on providing users with clear, intuitive, and provocative experiences.
-She combines her understanding of users with her aesthetic of minimal and clean, to deliver a cohesive and concise user experience.
+She combines her ability to empathise with users with her aesthetic of minimal and clean, to deliver a cohesive and concise user experience.

 When not designing, reading up on design and discussing design, she can be found road tripping, cooking, watching movies and playing video games.